haerski/NoetherianOperators/README.md

 To compute specialized Noetherian operators at a point p numerically, use `numNoethOpsAtPoint(I,p)`.
 The output is a set of specialized Noetherian operators for the primary ideal corresponding to the irreducible component containing p.

+The function `numericalNoetherianOperators(I,pts,DependentSet => {...})` numerically computes Noetherian operators for the primary component of `I` containing the points in `pts`.
+At the moment, the option `DependentSet` is mandatory.

 Rational function interpolation is implemented in `rationalInterpolation(pts,vals, numBasis, denBasis)`, where `pts` is a list of points, `vals` is a list of values of the rational function at each point, and `numBasis`,`denBasis` are the monomial ansatzes for the numerators and denominator respectively.